jennhoward/HowardJenniferIT1025/Unit 4/readme.md

 # Executive Summary
 Update this section for this lab explaining the purpose of the lab

+In this week's lab we learn about Logos and create one.
+We learn about various file extension formats in which they could be saved.
+We are introduced to the command line prompt.

 # Graphics
 ## Raster vs. Vector Graphics
 * Explain the difference between a raster and vector image.